6 Things You Need To Deal With When You're A Native American Actress

 Here are six things we learned from the piece.

-1. The entire industry feels "guilty" about the portrayl of Native Americans in film.
+1. The entire industry feels "guilty" about the portrayal of Native Americans in film.

 "Several years ago, I went to a screening of the HBO miniseries Bury My Heart at Wounded Knee, a beautiful and very depressing depiction of the massacre of hundreds of Lakota people by the U.S. government in 1890.
 The predominantly white after-party felt like a funeral, not a movie premiere.
 The atmosphere was so heavy and the awkward silence so thick that I asked about it.
 Their response was 'We all just feel so much guilt.'"